probably-missing/rgg/README.md

 	- dead/alive
 	- special objectives/modifiers (ex. is player marked for death?)
 	- maybe more
+	- player team affiliation (this is so if maps can have special teams, or no teams at all.)
 - keeping track of game status
 	- timer
 	- win condition (ex. give a point to purp team if they own all the control points)